-Asia Undercovered was launched by Nithin Coca in 2018 with a simple goal – highlight the Asian trends, people and stories that were not getting enough global attention.
+Asia Undercovered was launched by global journalist Nithin Coca in 2018 with a simple goal – highlight the Asian trends, people and stories that were not getting enough global attention.
 The impetus was the election of Donald Trump in 2016, which shrank the already small space for Asia coverage in most English-language media, a situation that has only gotten worse.

 Where others zig, we zag.
 We avoided stories about Trump, Covid-19 (unless it has a specific local context), and in general the few topics that get widespread attention in the English language media, such as the Hong Kong protests or the US-China trade war.